-An amount of R2M was allocated by the Integrated National Electrification project fund for connections to Informal dwellings.
+An amount of R2M was allocated by the Integrated National Electrification Project (INEP) fund for connections to Informal dwellings.
 A total of 470 dwellings were connected in the N'Duli and Chris Hani informal settlements.
 INEP has informed that funding would not be made available in future for network and connections to informal settlements where structures are not placed on a serviced plot.
-The connection for informal structures would thus in future be aligned with the Upgrading of Informal Settlements Programme.
+The connection for informal structures would thus in future be aligned with the Upgrading of Informal Settlements Program.
+The INEP policy does not allow for the funding of new infrastructure or upgrading of existing infrastructure required for external Bulk Supply to townships within three kM from existing infrastructure.
+Such infrastructure will therefore have to be funded by the Municipality.